kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/compact-a-database.md

 Because a healthy blockchain continuously adds new transactions in new blocks that change the state of the database, managing the storage requirements on individual nodes can be challenging.

 To address this storage issue, Chainweb provides the `compact` command-line program.
-The `compact` command enables you to delete historical unused state from the `chainweb-node` chain RocksDB database and the Pact SQLite database.
+The `compact` command enables you to delete historical unused state from the `chainweb-node` RocksDB database and the Pact SQLite database.
 Removing old state that isn't required to validate transactions or reach consensus enables your node to use far less disk space overall while maintaining the semantic integrity of node operations.

 After you compact the state and restart the node to use the compacted database, you can delete the old database to further reduce your storage overhead or save the old database in another location as a backup.